ssgadient/cse135-css/README.md

 ## Homework 2

 Approach 3: Free Choice Discussion - In evaluating Userpilot’s reporting and analytics, I considered the types of data available, including user engagement metrics, feature adoption, and onboarding completion rates, as well as whether the platform provides real-time insights for product decision-making.
 I chose this service because it offers comprehensive visibility into user behavior, pre-built dashboards that track adoption and engagement, and professional support to help optimize user experiences.
 During the evaluation, I explored the Feature Adoption dashboard, noting how actions are categorized and visualized, and found the charts and graphs intuitive and actionable.
 Overall, the service provided clear, real-time insights that help identify friction points, monitor user activity, and make data-driven decisions, making it a valuable tool for improving product adoption and user success.

+## Homework 3

+Beyond ideas from the collector tutorial from the CSE135.site, in collector.js images and CSS are checked using runtime detection because there are no built-in browser flags for either.
+For images, the script creates a small Image object and assigns it a valid source.
+If the onload event fires, images are enabled, and if onerror fires, they are blocked.
+For CSS, the script dynamically creates a test element, applies a style (like display: none), and then uses getComputedStyle() to verify that the style was actually applied.
+These checks were added to the initial static page-load event so the environment information (image and CSS support) could be included in the data sent to the server and stored in the database.